 How to connect an iPhone to a car stereo via AUX

-If your car is relatively modern it may feature a 3.5mm auxiliary jack, either on the stereo unit or near it (sometimes it’s located in the glove box).
+If your car is relatively modern it may feature a 3.5mm auxiliary jack, either on the stereo unit or nearby (sometimes it's located in the glove box).

-You could get a 3.5mm to 3.5mm auxiliary cable - connect it from your phone's headphone jack to the car stereo's aux input, such as the Syncwire SW-SC017 Aux Cable 3.5mm Audio Cable for Car iPhone Headphone, which costs £5.99.
-It’s 1m, but a 2m version is available for £7.99.
-You can buy it here.
+You could get a 3.5mm to 3.5mm auxiliary cable - connect it from your phone's headphone jack to the car stereo's AUX input, such as the Syncwire SW-SC017 Aux Cable 3.5mm Audio Cable for Car iPhone Headphone, which costs £5.99/$5.99.
+It's 1m, but a 2m version is available for £7.99/$7.99.
+UK readers can buy it here while those in the US should try here.

-As we noted above, if you have an iPhone 7 or newer you’ll need to look for a AUX to Lighting connector as your phone won’t have the necessary 3.5mm port.
-One option is Belkin’s 3ft, 3.5mm Audio Aux Cable with Lightning Connector, which costs £24.99 (cheaper options are available though).
-If you need a longer cable there is a 6ft option available too for £29.99.
-You can buy it here.
+As we noted above, if you have an iPhone 7 or newer you'll need to look for a AUX to Lighting connector as your phone won't have the necessary 3.5mm port.
+One option is Belkin's 3ft 3.5mm Audio Aux Cable with Lightning Connector, which costs £24.99/$29.99 on Amazon (cheaper options are available, though).
+If you need a longer cable there is a 6ft option available too for £29.99/$34.99.

 Cassette adapters for iPhones

-One option on Amazon is the Griffin iTrip DirectDeck Cassette Adapter which costs £7.99 (currently reduced to £5.65).
-You can buy it here.
-Note that it connect to your iPhone via an audio jack - so if you have an iPhone 7 or newer you won’t be able use it without an adapter.
+One option on Amazon is the Griffin iTrip DirectDeck Cassette Adapter which costs around £7.
+In the US there's a similar product by Insten that does the same job for $6.99.
+Note that it connects to your iPhone via an audio jack - so if you have an iPhone 7 or newer you won't be able use it without an adapter.

 Can you use an iPhone with a CD player?